Devin-P/reimagined-funicular/rules.md

 ## How will we communicate difficulties with a task assigned to us
-__ group chat problems and respond with solutions if you can solve the problem. __
+__ Group chat problems and respond with solutions if you can solve the problem. __

 ## How we will back up each other to ensure that deadlines are not missed